Do You Know What Your Competition Is Doing?

 To find out how well your organization is doing in developing and executing its competitive intelligence and analysis programs, take our quick 56 point competitive intelligence self-assessment.
 (Takes less than 15-minutes.)

 The assessment addresses key aspects of competitive intelligence and analysis.
 It will help you determine the current state of your competitive intelligence and analysis practices and processes from collecting, storing, collating and then analyzing and finally applying the results of the analysis.
 Your answers will indicate specific areas where you may benefit from improvements.
 And, it will also help guide your decisions about your future competitive intelligence and analysis needs and investments.

 Here are just some of the tools we offer for those serious about CI:

-Get serious about CI, it can help make you a leader in your business sector and it might also save your business.
+Get serious about CI, if you're a leader in your industry/sector, it will keep you the leader.
+And, if you're not a leader in your business sector, it can help you become one and it might also save your business.